Samworth27/T1A1/README.md

 >  - TDD (32)
 >  - CSS (64)
 >  - JavaScript (128)
-​
+> ​
+>
- > Write a program that allows a user to input their skills and then tells them
+> Write a program that allows a user to input their skills and then tells them:
->  a) Their overall "coding skill score"
+> 1. Their overall "coding skill score"
- > b) Skills they may want to learn, and how much each one would improve their score
+> 2. Skills they may want to learn, and how much each one would improve their score